 Data will be stored in accordance with the General Data Protection Regulation (GPDR EU 2016/679).

 Mostly clients information is recorded in paper form.
 This is not transferred to an electronic system and will not be shared with third parties unless it is with the written permission of the client.
 If a client is referred by a Consultant Psychiatrist or a Medical Professional, then a progress report may be provided.
 If a client is paying via their insurance policy, the Insurance Company may require a clinical assessment before approving sessions or may require a progress report.
 The Consultant Psychiatrist, Medical Professionals and Insurance Companies are also bound by GDPR law and confidentiality.

 Data collected include: Name, Address, Date of Birth, Profession, Telephone Number, Medical and Psychiatric Information, Previous Therapies, Problem/s, Goals, Priority Problem, Emotional Assessment of Problem, Specific Trigger Events, Assessment of Beliefs, Financial Details e.g. Debit or Credit Card Number, Agreed Homework.

-In accordance with professional practice, I will sometimes discuss my work in supervision with professional colleagues.
+In accordance with professional practice, we will sometimes discuss our work in supervision with professional colleagues.
 No identifying information will be used in these discussions.
 The main purpose of supervision is to help maintain high professional standards through peer discussion and the sharing of good practice.
 The Clinical Supervisor is also bound by law to maintain confidentiality.